 - Count Item

 If you choose Count items, each item that is assigned to that person will be counted as 1 and displayed on the board.

 Sometimes, some of our tasks take more effort or carry more weight to the project.
-In our use case, we are using the time estimation column.
+In this case, we are using the Time Estimation Column.
 That setting works with both a Numbers or Formula Column.
 We can toggle to define whether our effort is defined by the number of items ("Count Items") or by effort required to complete tasks.

 - Weekly Capacity

-Once done, we can then choose a Weekly Capacity for the entire team.
+Once done, we can then choose a weekly capacity for the entire team.
 This will be the limit of how many hours you want the team to be working on those tasks in that week.
-In our example, we set up the week capacity to 4 hours per week.
+In our example, we set up the week's capacity to 20 hours per week.